ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/installation_guide/sim_installation_guide/installation/60_conan.rst

 .. note::

-   At least this step has to be done in prior before any ThirdParty library can be installed by conan.
+   At least this step has to be done in prior before any ThirdParty library can be installed by Conan.
    Every upcoming step is optional, but can be useful while developing or debugging.
    Also with these steps it´s possible to install ThirdParty libraries separatly.